-In addition to the requirements in this section and elsewhere in this NOFO, FEMA may place specific terms and conditions on individual awards in accordance with 2 C.F.R.
+In addition to the requirements of in this section and in this NOFO, FEMA may place specific terms and conditions on individual awards in accordance with 2 C.F.R.
 Part 200.

-In addition to the information regarding DHS Standard Terms and Conditions and Ensuring the Protection of Civil Rights, see the Preparedness Grants Manual for additional information on administrative and national policy requirements, including the following:
+In addition to the information regarding DHS Standard Terms and Conditions and Ensuring the Protection of Civil Rights, see the Preparedness Grants Manual for additional information on administrative and national policy requirements, including:

-- Environmental Planning and Historic Preservation (EHP) Compliance - FirstNet - National Incident Management System (NIMS) Implementation - SAFECOM Guidance on Emergency Communications Grants a.
-DHS Standard Terms and Conditions b.
-Ensuring the Protection of Civil Rights
+- EHP Compliance;

+- FirstNet;

+- NIMS Implementation; and

+- SAFECOM Guidance.

+a.
+DHS Standard Terms and Conditions